 Check out some easy nail art ideas you can do at home.

 Play up your bare nails with a swipe of gold at the tips.
-Try a chunky metallic shade like L'Oréal's Colour Riche Nail Gold Dust ($6).
+Try a chunky metallic shade like L'Oréal's Colour Riche Nail ($13) in Gold Dust.
+Pair with gold jewelry to really make a statement.

 We love a good pastel nail look, and having multiple shade options is even better.
 Mirror the color order on each hand for a polished nail art look that doesn't require any tricky precision.

 This nail art is almost too easy.
-Use a thin gold polish like FingerPaints' Striping Polish in He-Art of Gold ($4), swipe it down the center of your nails, apply a top coat, and you're good to go.
-The design above features stripes overtop half-painted nails, providing inspiration for a way to make your mani last longer as it grows out.
+It features stripes over top half-painted nails, providing inspiration for a way to make your mani last longer as it grows out.
+"If you've mastered #02, you're on your way to this design," says Oung.

 Teal and Gold

-The colored stripes make this neutral mani fun and interesting, while remaining simple enough for both execution purposes and more conservative settings.
+The colored stripes make this neutral mani fun and interesting while remaining simple enough for both execution purposes and more conservative settings.
 Nail stripe stickers can make achieving this look even easier.
-To achieve interesting shapes, like curves or lines, Taylor suggests using the Tammy Taylor Striper Brush ($20).
+To achieve interesting shapes, like curves or lines, Taylor suggests using her eponymous Striper Brush ($20).

 The impact of this manicure far outweighs the time it takes to achieve it.
-No metallic or color combo is off limits with this simple, chic style.
+No metallic or neon color combo is off limits with this simple, chic style.
+To make this mani—or any mani—last, "Always use a top coat!" emphasizes Oung.

 Sprinkle of Glitter